-- (1) A marketplace must not release a marketplace participant's order or trade information to a person or company, other than the marketplace participant, a securities regulatory authority or a regulation services provider unless - (a) the marketplace participant has consented in writing to the release of the information; - the release of the information is required by this Instrument or under applicable law; or - (c) the information has been publicly disclosed by another person or company, and the disclosure was lawful. - (1.1) Despite subsection (1), a marketplace may release a marketplace participant's order or trade information to a person or company if the marketplace - (a) reasonably believes that the information will be used solely for the purpose of capital markets research, - (b) reasonably believes that if information identifying, directly or indirectly, a marketplace participant or a client of the marketplace participant is released, - (i) it is required for the purpose of the capital markets research, and - (ii) that the research is not intended for the purpose of - (A) identifying a particular marketplace participant or a client of the marketplace participant, or

-- (B) identifying a trading strategy, transactions, or market positions of a particular marketplace participant or a client of the marketplace participant, - (c) has entered into a written agreement with each person or company that will receive the order and trade information from the marketplace that provides that - (i) the person or company must - (A) not disclose to or share any information with any person or company if that information could, directly or indirectly, identify a marketplace participant or a client of the marketplace participant without the marketplace's consent, other than as provided under subparagraph (ii) below, - (B) not publish or otherwise disseminate data or information that discloses, directly or indirectly, a trading strategy, transactions, or market positions of a marketplace participant or a client of the marketplace participant, - (C) not use the order and trade information, or provide it to any other person or company, for any purpose other than capital markets research, - (D) keep the order and trade information securely stored at all times, - (E) keep the order and trade information for no longer than a reasonable period of time after the completion of the research and publication process, and - (F) immediately inform the marketplace of any breach or possible breach of the confidentiality of the information provided, - (ii) the person or company may disclose order or trade information used in connection with research submitted to a publication if - (A) the information to be disclosed will be used solely for the purposes of verification of the research carried out by the person or company. - (B) the person or company must notify the marketplace prior to disclosing the information for verification purposes, and - (C) the person or company must obtain written agreement from the publisher and any other person or company involved in the
+- (1) A marketplace must not release a marketplace participant's order or trade information to a person or company, other than the marketplace participant, a securities regulatory authority or a regulation services provider unless - (a) the marketplace participant has consented in writing to the release of the information; $\frac{1}{2}$ - (b) the release of the information is required by this Instrument or under applicable $law{\overline{5}2}^2$ or - (c) the information has been publicly disclosed by another person or company, and the disclosure was lawful. - (1.1) Despite subsection (1), a marketplace may release a marketplace participant''s order or trade information to a person or company if the marketplace has entered into a written agreement with each person or company that will receive the order and trade information that provides that - (a) the person or company must - (i) not disclose to or share any information with any person or company if that information could directly or indirectly, identify a marketplace participant or a client of the marketplace participant without the marketplace''s consent, other than as provided under subsection (1.3) below; - (ii) not publish or otherwise disseminate data or information that discloses, directly or indirectly, the transactions, trading strategies or market positions of a marketplace participant or a client of the marketplace participant; - (iii) not use the order and trade information or provide it to any other person or company for any purpose other than capital markets research; - (iv) keep the order and trade information securely stored at all times; - (vi) keep the order and trade information only for a reasonable period of time after the completion of the research and publication process; and

-- verification of the research that the publisher or the other person or company will - (I) maintain the confidentiality of the information, - (II) use the information only for the purposes of verifying the research. - (III) keep the information securely stored at all times, - (IV) keep the information for no longer than a reasonable period of time after the completion of the verification, and - (V) immediately inform the marketplace of any breach or possible breach of the agreement or of the confidentiality of the information provided, and - (iii) the marketplace has the right to take all reasonable steps necessary to prevent or address a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.2) A marketplace that releases a marketplace participant's order or trade information under subsection (1.1) must - (a) promptly inform the regulator or, in Québec, the securities regulatory authority, in the event the marketplace becomes aware of any breach or possible breach of the confidentiality of the information provided or of the agreement, and - (b) take all reasonable steps necessary to prevent or address a breach or possible breach of the confidentiality of the information provided or of the agreement. - (2) A marketplace must not carry on business unless it has implemented reasonable safeguards and procedures to protect a marketplace participant's order or trade information, including - (a) limiting access to order or trade information of marketplace participants to - (i) employees of the marketplace, or - (ii) persons or companies retained by the marketplace to operate the system or to be responsible for compliance by the marketplace with securities legislation; and - (b) implementing standards controlling trading by employees of the marketplace for their own accounts.
+- (vi) immediately inform the marketplace of any breach or possible breach of the confidentiality of the information provided; and - (b) the marketplace has the right to take appropriate steps, that in the marketplace"s sole discretion, are necessary to prevent or deal with a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.2) A marketplace that releases a marketplace participant's order or trade information pursuant to subsection (1.1) must - (a) promptly inform the regulator or, in Québec, the securities regulatory authority, in the event the marketplace becomes aware of any breach or possible breach of the confidentiality of the information provided or of the agreement; and - (b) take all appropriate steps that in the marketplace"s sole discretion, are necessary against that person or company to prevent or deal with a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.3) A person or company that receives a marketplace participant"s order or trade information from a marketplace pursuant to subsection (1.1) may disclose the order or trade information used in connection with research submitted to a publication if it has entered into a written agreement with the marketplace that provides that: